gmirabella/pokemonspeare-api/README.md

-# pokemonspeare-api project
+# 🖋️🐙 PokemonSpeare API Project 🖋️🐙

-What if the description of each pokemon were to be written using Shakespeare's style?
+What if the description of each Pokemon were to be written using Shakespeare's style?

 ## Usage: